Gefyaqiilah/LonChat-Back-End/README.md

 </p>

-LonChat-Backend is a backend for Kebon.id frontend application.
+LonChat-Backend is a backend for LonChat application.
 Built with NodeJs using the ExpressJs Framework.
 Express.js is a web application framework for Node.js.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)
 ## Built With
 [![Express.js](https://img.shields.io/badge/Express-4.17.1-brightgreen)](https://expressjs.com/en/starter/installing.html)